Ferrari 640: Design

 The 640 was powered by Ferrari's Tipo 035/5, a 3.5 liter V12 engine which produced up to 660 bhp by the season end, roughly the same amount of power as the engine it replaced, the Tipo 033A V6 turbo, though without the turbo's fuel consumption worries.
 This was still down compared to the V10 Honda used by the dominant McLarens which were rated at 675 bhp.
 The transmission to which it was mated, however, attracted more attention, as it contained the very first true sequential-style paddle-shift gearbox seen in Formula 1.
+The new system, which used hydraulics to automate the gearchange and operation of the clutch, minimised time lost during gear shifts whilst reducing the complexity of the design and providing aerodynamic benefits by taking up less space than a traditional manual gear linkage.
 In the first half of the season, the experimental system proved to be very unreliable, and it hampered Ferrari's efforts.
 However, such gearboxes would become the norm by the mid-1990s.
 Much of the development work was conducted at Ferrari's private test track Fiorano by test driver Roberto Moreno during the winter season (Moreno also doubled as the lead driver of the small, cash-strapped Coloni team).
 By the time the Grand Prix circus returned to Europe at the end of June, the problem with the semi-automatic gearbox was found to be not enough power from the battery.
 With the help of electrical experts from team sponsor Magneti Marelli, the power supply to the gearbox was fixed and the 640's reliability rose accordingly.